JM-Lemmi/ical-relay/README.md

 You can configure SMTP with authentication or without to use an external mailserver, or something local like boky/postfix.

+If you start the calendar with the `--notifier` flag, it will start the notifier from config.
+This allows setting up cronjobs to run the notifier.

 # WebUI

 You can use the [frereit/react-calendar](https://github.com/frereit/react-calendar/) webui to view a calendar.